-Ashley Miller is the Emergency Preparedness Educator.
+Ashley Miller is the Senior Program Manager for Instructional Design.
 She is responsible for the development and delivery of classroom courses, webinars, and online learning modules in service of building healthcare system and community preparedness locally and statewide.
 Ms. Miller has contributed to training projects in the topics of risk communication, emergency management for emerging infectious diseases, functional needs and support services for shelter operations, and response technology to support the healthcare system response for the Boston Marathon.

 Prior to joining OPHP, Ashley received a Master of Public Health from Boston University.
 She has a background in biology, as well as extensive health research experience from Northeastern University and Boston University.
 Her passion for teaching took her to Thailand, where she spent two years serving as a science teacher for high school students.
 Ashley's favorite part about her work is speaking with the many public health and healthcare professionals throughout the state who contribute as subject matter experts for her trainings.